Lavinia-81/data-app/README.md

 https://lavinia-81.github.io/data-app/

-Connecting a JavaScript and Nodejs application to a Docker container with a MongoDB database and starting development.
+Connecting a JavaScript application and Nodejs server to a Docker container with a MongoDB database and starting development.

 ## Overview
-This project demonstrates how to connect a JavaScript front-end with a Node.js back-end, running in a Docker container with a MongoDB database.
+This project demonstrates how to connect a JavaScript Front-End and a Nodejs server Back-End, running in a Docker container with a MongoDB database.

 ## Technologies Used
 - **Front-end:** JavaScript